Aerialtus/EldeRcon/README.md

 In no particular order, I'd like to:
 * Improve the saving/loading feature a bit.
 * Add buttons for common game commands.
+* Server Nicknames
-* Get a player list in with teams.
+* Server list file protection
-* Make it easier to manage more than one server in a window.
+* Highlight server tabs with new messages?
-* Learning not to fail at git ;)
+* Learn not to fail at git ;)